 - In summary, we have successfully copied the formula for the chosen cells without any hesitation.
 Simple isn’t it?

-Read More: How to Copy Formula Down Entire Column in Excel (5 Easy Ways)
+Read More: How to Copy Formula in Excel without Dragging

-3. Utilize CTRL+’ Keys to Copy Exact Formula Down
+3. Applying CTRL+’ Keys to Copy the Exact Formula Down in Excel

 Sometimes you might feel the need to copy the exact formula in every cell of a column or row.
 In that situation, you can follow the below instructions-